slatedocs/slate/source/index.html.md

 # Introduction

 Welcome to SpringVerify India APIs.
-We provide endpoints for user verification.
-The endpoints exposed in this documentation are to collect user information, which you want to verify.
-Example: National ID, past employements or past educations.
+The endpoints exposed in this documentation are to collect user information to verify.
+Example: National ID, past employments or past education etc.

 The SpringVerify India API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form request JSON bodies, returns JSON responses, and uses standard HTTP response codes, authentication, and verbs.